douglasrizzo/catsim/sphinx/introduction.rst

 Item Selection
 ^^^^^^^^^^^^^^

-With a set value for :math:`\hat\theta`, an item is chosen from the item bank and presented to the examinee, which the examinee answers and its answer, along with the answers to all previous items, is used to estimate :math:`\hat\theta`.
+With a set value for :math:`\hat{\theta}`, an item is chosen from the item bank and presented to the examinee, which the examinee answers and its answer, along with the answers to all previous items, is used to estimate :math:`\hat{\theta}`.

 Item selection methods are diverse.
 The most famous method is to choose the item that maximizes the *gain of information*, represented by :py:class:`catsim.selection.MaxInfoSelector`.
 This method, however, has been shown to have some drawbacks, like overusing few items from the item bank while ignoring items with inferior parameters.
 In order to correct that, other item selection methods were proposed.